 As a writer, you have the privilege of making up imaginary friends – and even share them with other people.
-These two are my main leading characters:
+These two are my leading characters:

 Anna Elizabeth Catherine Lendorph

 Anna attended boarding school in England and Switzerland, where she was a favourite confidante because she never gossiped and was willing to engage in a bit of assorted mischief (she still has her school set of lockpicks).
+She’s fluent in Danish, English, German, and French, and is ok at Italian.

 She is related to Arthur Conan Doyle through her grandmother.
 This family connection played a role in her employment at Aftenbladet.